WheteThunger/SpawnModularCar/README.md

 - It may automatically have a code lock.
 - It may automatically have a key lock, with a matching key added to your inventory.
 - All tanker modules may be automatically filled with fresh water (amount is configurable).
-- All engine modules may be automatically filled with your highest allowed quality of engine components.
+- All engine modules may be automatically filled with your highest allowed quality of engine parts.

 ### Other commands

 - `mycar fix` -- Fix your car.
 This restores it to original condition as though you had just spawned it, with the exception that it will not add or remove a lock, regardless of your `AutoCodeLock` or `AutoKeyLock` setting.
-Engine components will also be repaired.
-If you were granted any of the `spawnmodularcar.engineparts.*` permissions, missing engine components are added, and lower quality components are replaced with the maximum quality you are allowed.
+Engine parts will also be repaired.
+If you were granted any of the `spawnmodularcar.engineparts.*` permissions, missing engine parts are added, and lower quality parts are replaced with the maximum quality you are allowed.
 - `mycar fetch` -- Teleport your car to you in an upright position.
 - `mycar destroy` -- Destroy your car, allowing you to spawn a new one.
   - Non-empty storage modules will drop a bag with their items next to where the car was located.
-  - If the car's engine modules contained components that are of higher quality than are allowed by your `spawnmodularcar.engineparts.*` permissions, those will be added to your inventory if there is space, else dropped to the ground in front of you.
+  - If the car's engine modules contained parts that are of higher quality than are allowed by your `spawnmodularcar.engineparts.*` permissions, those will be added to your inventory if there is space, else dropped to the ground in front of you.
 - `mycar help` -- Print a list of available commands and their usage.
 Only shows commands allowed by your permissions.

 ### Personal presets